GeoDjango Model API¶

 - class GeoManager¶

-In order to conduct geographic queries, each geographic model requires a GeoManager model manager.
-This manager allows for the proper SQL construction for geographic queries; thus, without it, all geographic filters will fail.
-It should also be noted that GeoManager is required even if the model does not have a geographic field itself, e.g., in the case of a ForeignKey relation to a model with a geographic field.
+GeoManager was required even if the model did not have a geographic field itself, e.g., in the case of a ForeignKey relation to a model with a geographic field.
 For example, if we had an Address model with a ForeignKey to our Zipcode model:

-The geographic manager is needed to do spatial queries on related Zipcode objects, for example:
+The geographic manager was needed to do spatial queries on related Zipcode objects, for example:

 qs = Address.objects.filter(zipcode__poly__contains='POINT(-104.590948 38.319914)')